AshirA88/SAMS-ALGO/README.md

 # SAMS-ALGO
-## Project Handeled by Manali and Rohit
+## Project Handeled by Ashir and Atharva
 ### Prject Scope
 Goal is to deploy a system that is capable to register attendances of the students and faculties and update the attendance over to a remote server/local